 Entry requirements vary depending on the School or the course you’d like to undertake.

 Most MBA programmes would ask for three-to-five years of work.
-You would normally be asked to complete a test (GMAT or GRE are the most common formats) and you would be required to provide a personal statement and undertake an interview with the Schools to which you’re applying.
+You would typically be asked to complete a test (GMAT or GRE are the most common formats), and you would be required to provide a personal statement and undertake an interview with the Schools to which you’re applying.

 Most MBA programmes – all over the world – are taught in English, so you might also need to complete a language assessment if English is not your first language.

-How does an MBA programme differ from a regular master’s programme?
+How does an MBA programme differ from a master’s programme?

-There are several key differences between an MBA and master’s degree.
+There are several key differences between an MBA and a master’s degree.

-MBA programmes are all-encompassing, students gain functional knowledge across all aspects of business whereas specialised master’s programme provide an in-depth knowledge of a subject.
+MBA programmes are all-encompassing, students gain functional knowledge across all aspects of business, whereas specialised master’s programmes provide an in-depth knowledge of a subject.